Frequently Asked Questions

 LVCP is owned and operated by the Tri Valley Learning Corporation (TVLC), a public non-profit public benefit corporation under California law.
 TVLC is governed by its adopted bylaws and its Board of Directors.
 Board members have a responsibility to adopt a budget, school policies and procedures, school operation, compliance with applicable laws and regulations, and for the implementation of the charter which was certified by the state.
 A majority of the TVLC Board Members must be elected by the TVLC membership while others may be appointed.

-LVCP has its own Site Board which acts in an advisory capacity to the Principal and the TVLC board.
+LVCP has its own School Council which acts in an advisory capacity to the Principal and the TVLC board.

 How will my child qualify for college if they attend LVCP?